 The heated rapeseed oil is chemically treated in order to achieve the desired refined quality (odourless, light in colour).
 During this process, its fat profile is changed and the final product is simply a vegetable oil which had many nutrients removed and can go rancid quite easily (rancid oils are bad for your health because they introduce cancer causing free radicals into your body, without the benefit of including an antioxidant like vitamin E).

 Cold-pressed rapeseed oil, on the other hand, is a much healthier version of rapeseed oil since it’s not been heavily processed.
 It’s more expensive than the refined version but worth buying if you care about your health.
+It is good for you.

 Cold-pressed rapeseed oil properties